Resume & Cover Letter

 - See the measurement of your actual ability relevant to the task

-- Accentuate the difference between you and other candidates who have done the same task with different results
+- Stand out from other candidates who have done the same task with different results.

 Language and style showcases a professional image right from the start.